All Episodes

 I think Americans just don't know sometimes which Mitt Romney they're dealing with.

-Was it was before he was before the social programs from the standpoint of he was for uh standing out for Roe v.
+Was it before he was before the social programs from the standpoint of he was for standing out for Roe versus Wade before he was against Roe versus Wade?

-I mean, we'll wait until tomorrow and and and see which Matt Romney we're really talking to tonight.
+I mean, we'll wait until tomorrow and see which Mitt Romney we're really talking to tonight.

-It had a long day out there, long day of fundraising, long day of campaigning, a bunch of speech-ifying, and he was just a little tired out there.
+He had a long day out there, long day of fundraising, long day of campaigning, a bunch of speech buying, and he was just a little tired out there.

 And I'll tell you why this matters.

-There there is a there is an active uh anti-Romney sentiment, and Perry represented somebody, represented the uh uh perhaps somebody that could wrest all this away from Romney.
+There is an active anti-Romney sentiment, and Perry represented somebody, represented the perhaps somebody that could wrest all this away from Romney.

-But if Christie did get in, I'll tell you what, but you know what happened.
+But if Christie did get in, I'll tell you what, you know what would happen?

 Got to take a break.